longshorej/activator-lagom-java-chirper/DEPLOY.md

 1acac1d          cassandra              v3     1     0     1  cassandra
 ```

 At this point any HTTP requests made to the `Friend` service through the proxy will be delivered round-robin fashion between `01dd0af` and `87375e6`.
-The lookup to the `Friend` service through [Production Suite](https://www.lightbend.com/platform/production) service locator will also be rotated between `01dd0af` and `87375e6`.
+The lookup to the `Friend` service through [Enterprise Suite](https://www.lightbend.com/platform/production) service locator will also be rotated between `01dd0af` and `87375e6`.

 Let's stop and undeploy the existing `Friend` service.
 Note we are using the Bundle Id `3ff82bf` to refer to the existing `Friend` service as the name `friend-impl` is associated to both `01dd0af` and `87375e6`.